 Tools like CoSchedule’s FREE Headline Analyzer can help you to improve your blog titles.

-The secret is to engage your readers emotionally in your first paragraph.
+The secret to writing effective introductions is to engage your readers emotionally in your first paragraph.
 Tell them what are the negative impacts of them not reading /not learning a specific skill.

 For example, look at how I introduced this blog post.